101 ideas for supporting your child’s development

 - Check out this great list of gross motor activities for kids from Hands On As We Grow.
 A bit more prep required for some of the ideas (string, sticky tape etc) but guaranteed to help the most active toddlers and preschoolers to burn off energy and boost co-ordination.

 - The UK’s NHS Livewell website is a great resource for reliable information about everything to do with children’s health and physical development.
-Check out their 10 ways to get active with your kids for ideas for getting active as a family, whatever your ages.
+Check out their advice for improving fitness and wellbeing whatever your age.

 - Are you worried that your child is spending too much time sitting at a screen?
 Check out this Family Lives YouTube clip for information and ideas: Is your teen getting enough exercise? or take a look at these Fun family activities to tear teens and tweens off tech.